TimothyFDavison/Conference-Mapper/README.md

 ### TODO
 There are items which I haven't had time to address yet, namely
 - Set up a better logging architecture, especially for the scraper.
 Scraping is brittle and debugging can be finicky.
 - Refactor the frontend for better separation of concerns and functional components.
+Especially the map filters and the associated CSS for each component.
 - Stop the filters window from closing when you "deselect all" of the selected categories.